-A national gem of a songwriter.”
+“A national gem of a songwriter.”

-Emerging from roots in late 90s lo-fi and psych-folk, Chris T-T first gained acclaim for sarcastic, city-obsessed urban folk music, including attacks on mainstream artists such as Dreaming Of Injured Popstars and minor hit Eminem Is Gay.
+Emerging from roots in late 1990s lo-fi and psych-folk, T-T first gained acclaim for sarcastic, city-obsessed urban folk music, including attacks on mainstream artists such as Dreaming Of Injured Popstars and minor hit Eminem Is Gay.
 Later he developed into an influential figure of UK song; crossing barriers between punk, psych-pop and English folk, inspiring a generation of successful home-grown artists.

-A veteran of online activism, in 2010 Chris instigated the #IAmSpartacus global Twitter meme, as an act of civil disobedience in support of Paul Chambers’ Twitter Joke Trial.
-Several more of his political memes have gone viral in recent years.
+A veteran of online activism, in 2010 Chris instigated the #IAmSpartacus global Twitter meme.
+Many of his satirical and political memes have gone viral in recent years.

 Chris has also performed on the fourth plinth at Trafalgar Square for Anthony Gormley’s One & Other project; re-soundtracked live cult Japanese film Battle Royale for The Halloween Society at Soho’s Other Cinema and composed music on commission for the World Health Organisation and Natural History Museum.

-In 2011, Chris took his one-man show Disobedience to Edinburgh Fringe Festival, singing new versions of A.A.
+In 2011, Chris took his one-man show Disobedience to Edinburgh Fringe, singing new versions of A.A.
 Milne’s 1920s childrens’ poems.
 In 2012, his blog entry criticising the Olympics Closing Ceremony, Not Just Shit But Dangerous brought 65,000 readers to this site in two days.